Pikix

 for Windows XP and GP2X

-Releases 8 and 9 support both F-200 and F-100 GP2X models, the other ones only support the F-100 (black) model.
+Releases 8 to 10 support both F-200 and F-100 GP2X models, older releases only support the F-100 (black) model.

 Pikix setup